M3ssor3m/SupportPowerToolkit/README.md

 I'm a novice programmer and used to work within the IT support industry.

-I kept seeing the same issues coming into the helpdesk and wanted away to stop them reoccurring.
+I kept seeing the same issues coming into the helpdesk and wanted a way to stop them reoccurring.

 A few month ago I decided to attempt to learn PowerShell and started piecing my scripts together into this master script.